 At the beginning of the project, we only had unlabeled data.
 For high-quality annotations, we had to involve not only data scientists but also tenancy law experts.

 We only had a few hundred rental contracts available for training purposes.
 At the same time, the algorithms had to learn relatively complex patterns.

 Among the PDF documents, there were many photographs of poor quality taken with a smartphone.
 Many rental contracts had handwritten additions.
 However, the software should also work under these circumstances.

 Backend: Python, TensorFlow, Keras, spaCy, NLTK, scikit-learn, Flask

 Infrastructure: GCloud (Training and Google Cloud Vision), Docker, brat rapid annotation tool

-In the following we present solutions of some selected partial problems.
+In the following, we present solutions to some selected partial problems.

 In order to apply supervised learning algorithms, we developed an annotation scheme that systematically includes all information relevant for the decision on effectiveness.
 The scheme was developed iteratively in joint dida workshops with selected tenancy law experts and evaluated continuously.
 It was important that the relationships of the contract components determined by the structure of the annotations correspond as closely as possible to the common legal logic.

 Based on the annotation scheme developed, the decision-making process could be divided into two steps: Firstly, a classification of the sentences that make up the contract text, which results in the determination of the legal structure of the contract text.
 The results of the classification can be easily displayed in the contract text (e.g. by colour-coded) and thus checked by the user.
 Secondly, this is followed by a rule-based (and thus completely transparent and individually modifiable according to legal opinion) evaluation of this information.